Roomify/rooms_package/README.txt

 INTRODUCTION
 ------------
-This module add functionality to the Rooms package (drupal.org/project/rooms) that allow users to create packages.
+This module adds functionality to the Rooms package (drupal.org/project/rooms) that allow users to create packages.
 The definition of package in this specific case is a pre-defined price for a Room over a pre-defined period of time.